 In October 2019, TriArtisan Capital Partners acquired Sentinel Capital Partners' stake in TGI Fridays.

-In 2019, Allegro Merger began working towards taking TGI Fridays public, buying it away from MFP Partners and TriArtisan Capital.
+In 2019, Allegro Merger began working towards taking TGI Fridays public, with plans to buy it away from MFP Partners and TriArtisan Capital.

 In April 2020, Allegro Merger withdrew its plans to take TGI Fridays public.